Howlerloud/scrims/README.md

   <li>When selecting a team using the lfp form all users could see every team, this was an issue as I only wanted users too see teams they had created.
 To fix this I added a unique owner to each team to taget when loading the teams.</li>
   <li>The lfg table was causing the page to be oversized due to the format, changed the location of the <tr> and <td> to stop the table breaking its container.</li>
   <li>Had an issue with the database getting confused with migration and wouldn't allow me to migrate or flush had to load previous commit to allow for a flush before changing variable names to allow for better readability.</li>
   <li>Had an issue with slugs that were generated for the html overlapping with teams with the same name causing the server to crash.
-Added a unique slug generater that took the name of the team and added 1 for each team with that name.</li>
+Added a unique slug generator that took the name of the team and added 1 for each team with that name.</li>
 </ul>
 <h2>Automated Testing</h2>
 <p>Automated Testing is the use of external software to check for errors in the code and to highlight them to be addressed.</p>